 Securing the Adoption of Emerging Technologies

-The UAE is advancing its leadership in AI, quantum computing, and IoT.
-Its cybersecurity strategy ensures these technologies are deployed securely, balancing innovation with risk management.
+As the UAE advances its leadership in fields such as AI, quantum computing, and IoT, cybersecurity plays a critical role in ensuring these technologies are deployed securely.
+The strategy ensures a balance between technological innovation and risk management.

 Key Initiatives